manosmax/Pie/labs/lab02/README.md

 |---|---|
 | Python | 3.10 + |
 | RPi.GPIO | 0.7 + *(Raspberry Pi only)* |

-On a development machine (Linux / macOS / Windows) `RPi.GPIO` is not needed — the sampler automatically falls back to a built-in simulator.

 ---

 ## 1 — Create and activate a virtual environment